Last Updated: May 1st

 A good conspiracy theory gets the blood running hot.
 It should be equal measures absurd and just-believable-enough — meaning that you’re definitely entertained, even if you don’t take the ideas espoused seriously.
 Or maybe you do take them seriously.
-Maybe you get hooked on batshit insane ideas until you reach “holy-shit-this-is-real” levels of lunacy.
+Maybe you get hooked on more and more increasingly batshit insane ideas until you reach “holy-Jesus-this-is-ALL-real” levels of lunacy.
+Then you ascend to the next level of conspiracy doc watching, spending hours with videos that are only found deep at the bottom of YouTube rabbit holes.

 The Great Hack (2019)